Bryan Steil: Political positions

 Steil has stated his top issues are workforce development, trade, and the student loan debt crisis.
 He opposes gun control measures, but supports funding for instant background checks.

 Steil has stated that he favors making more trade partnerships with other countries.
-He has also advocated for more funding to be allocated to the region near the United States' southern border and wants price transparency in the medical industry.
+He has also advocated for more funding to be allocated to the region near the United States' southern border including support for finishing the Mexico–United States border wall.
+He also has called for more price transparency in the medical industry.
 Steil is an opponent of abortion and supports overturning Roe v.
 Wade.
 In 2020, he voted against federal aid for paid sick leave related to the COVID-19 pandemic, which passed 363 to 41 in the House.
 He later voted for the December 2020 COVID-19 relief bill backed by then-President Trump, the fifth-largest piece of legislation in American history.

 On January 6, 2021, Steil condemned the 2021 United States Capitol attack, but did not call for Trump's removal from office, voting against the subsequent impeachment resolution on January 13.
 He voted against the Republican-sponsored objections to Arizona's and Pennsylvania's electoral votes, thus helping to certify Joe Biden as the winner of the 2020 presidential election.
 In May, he voted against forming the January 6 commission to investigate the attack.

-On July 19, 2022, Steil and 46 other Republican Representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Steil and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.

-Steil is currently the House Administration Chairman.
-Within this role, Steil helped oust a scandal-plagued Capitol official Brett Blanton.
+Steil is the House Administration chairman.
+In this role, he helped oust the scandal-plagued Capitol official Brett Blanton.